supserrr/rcr/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be subject to the proprietary license of Rwanda Cancer Relief.
+All contributions become the property of Rwanda Cancer Relief.